Nadine2016/VSI-database/README.md

 When you select the VSI-database template from the IBM Cloud catalog, you must enter the following values before you can apply the template:

-* `softlayer_api_key`: Enter the API key to access IBM Cloud classic infrastructure.
-For more information for how to create an API key and retrieve it, see [Managing classic infrastructure API keys](https://cloud.ibm.com/docs/iam?topic=iam-classic_keys).
-* `softlayer_username`: Enter the user name to access IBM Cloud classic infrastructure.
-You can retrieve the user name by following the instructions for retrieving your classic infrastructure API key.
-* `ibmcloud_api_key`: Enter your IBM Cloud API.
-To create one, go to the [IBM Cloud API keys page](https://cloud.ibm.com/iam/apikeys).
 * `admin-password`: Enter a password for the database administrator.
 The password must be between 10-32 characters.
 * `db-user-password`: Enter a password for the database user that you want to set up.
 The password must be between 10-32 characters.
+* `resource-group`: Enter the name of the IBM Cloud resource group where you want to provision your database instance.
+To list available resource groups, run `ibmcloud resource groups`.

 You can also choose to customize the default settings for your classic infrastructure virtual server or database instance: